 1869

 Land was transferred to Mauldin Episcopal Church, later known as Poplar Springs.
-The same site, though the original buildings are gone, currently houses Mauldin United Methodist Church.
+The same site currently houses Mauldin Methodist Church, though the original buildings are gone.

 1879

-Reedy River Baptist Church was built.
+Reedy River Baptist Church is built.
 The Church still exists today, though in new facilities.

 1886